local-group-games/warbird/README.md

     super(options);

     const state = new RoomState();
     // Create the World instance.
+The constructor requires a Clock instance and a
+    // MapSchema<Entity>.
-The constructor takes a MapSchema<Entity> as its only argument. const world = new World(this.clock, state.entities);
+    const world = new World(this.clock, state.entities);

     // Register the pure rotator system.